 Is fasting still a good idea if you are trying to conceive?
 Should Intermittent fasting be used instead, or none at all?

-You can certainly try.
+You can certainly try although we don’t have good data one way or the other.
 Fasting should not be used during pregnancy however.

 Intermittent fasting – different variants

 Are there significant differences in benefits from 24-hour fasting vs. multi-day fasting vs. 16:8 fasting?